emory-libraries/dlp-curate/lib/tasks/README.md

     3. `base`(start page): an integer also found in the request ticket.
 - The task produces a CSV file that must be delivered to the admin/manager shown on the ZenHub issue.
 ### Steps
-1. Start off by entering the SFTP environment denoted in the ticket (see [Prerequisites](#prerequisites)).
-2. Since the rake task is written so that the files needed to operate the command can live anywhere within the application folder, choose a folder to place the CSV and XML files.
-    - Recommendation: there is better chance that essential files will not be overwritten if you place these two files inside the `tmp` folder.
-3. Use the `put` command to insert each file into the server.
-For example:
-    - `put <full path to the file location on your computer> /opt/dlp-curate/current/tmp/<file's name with extension>`
-4. Once files are uploaded, `exit` the SFTP environment and log into the SSH environment ([Prerequisites](#prerequisites)).
+1. Place the CSV and XML files into the same folder inside of `dlp-curate` (within `tmp` is recommended).
+2. Change directories in terminal to the Curate root folder, ensure that the branch is `main`, and that the code is up to date (`git pull`).
-5. Build the command using this template:
+3. Build the command using this template:
-    - `RAILS_ENV=production bundle exec rails curate:books csv="/opt/dlp-curate/current/<folder you placed file in>/<file's name with extension>" xml="/opt/dlp-curate/current/<folder you placed file in>/<file's name with extension>" repl="<replacement path from ticket>" map=<symbolized workflow from ticket> base=<start page integer from ticket>`
+    - `bundle exec rails curate:books csv="<path to csv file on local machine>" xml="<path to xml file on local machine>" repl="<replacement path from ticket>" map=<symbolized workflow from ticket> base=<start page integer from ticket>`
-    - For example: `RAILS_ENV=production bundle exec rails curate:books csv="/opt/dlp-curate/current/tmp/i_am_a.csv" xml="/opt/dlp-curate/current/tmp/i_am_a.xml" repl="Yellowbacks" map=:kirtas base=5`
+    - For example: `bundle exec rails curate:books csv="tmp/i_am_a.csv" xml="tmp/i_am_a.xml" repl="Yellowbacks" map=:kirtas base=5`
-6. The newly created CSV will be placed in the same folder that the other two files uploaded are and will have "-merged" added to the end of the original CSV file name.
-Just SFTP into the same server, and `get <fullpath to merged file>`
+4. Run the command.
+The newly created CSV will be in the same folder that the other two files were placed and will have "-merged" added to the end of the original CSV file name.
-7. Pass the downloaded file (in the same folder on your computer where you SFTPed from) to the ticket creator.
+5. Pass the new file to the ticket creator.
 ## Collection Files Ingested Count
 - This task counts the number of Works, FileSets, and Files ingested for Collections.
 - It does not requires a CSV file to run correctly.